Graduate Resources & Activities

 The Popular Culture Reading Group (PCRG) provides opportunities for graduate students who share a research interest in popular culture to explore current scholarship in an informal setting.
 Our interests include television, film, popular music, online culture, comics, fan studies, genre fiction, media theory, and cultural studies.
 This year we meet every other Wednesday, and we alternate between discussing scholarship and primary materials.
 Join our mailing list and blackboard site to learn more.
-For further information please contact Jane Glaubman.
+For further information, contact Bojan Srbinovski.

 American Reading Group